 The City of Manteca Emergency Operations Plan (EOP) establishes an Emergency Management Organization, and assigns functions and tasks consistent with California’s Standardized Emergency Management System (SEMS) and the National Incident Management System (NIMS).
 It provides for the integration and coordination of planning efforts of multiple jurisdictions within the City.

-This plan was developed for each City of Manteca department and local special districts with emergency services responsibilities.
+This plan was developed for the City of Manteca and local special districts with emergency services responsibilities.
 The content is based upon guidance approved and provided by the California Office of Emergency Services (Cal OES) and the Federal Emergency Management Agency (FEMA).
 The intent of the EOP is to provide direction on how to respond to an emergency from the onset, through an extended response, and into the recovery process.

-Once adopted, this plan will serve as an extension of the San Joaquin County Emergency Operations Plan (EOP) and the California Emergency Plan.
+Once adopted, this plan will serve as an extension of the test test test testSan Joaquin County Emergency Operations Plan (EOP) and the California Emergency Plan.
 It will be reviewed and tested periodically, and revised as necessary to meet changing conditions.

 The Manteca City Council gives its full support to this EOP, and urges all public employees and individuals to prepare for times of emergency before they occur.